Skip to contents

 Using a bias file

-A bias file is a SpatRaster object that contains values that will influence the selection of background points within the calibration area.
-This can be particularly useful for mitigating sampling bias, for instance, by incorporating the density of records from a target group (as discussed in Ponder et al. 2001, Anderson et al. 2003, and Barber et al. 2020).
+A bias file is a SpatRaster object that contains values that influence the selection of background points within the calibration area.
+This can be particularly useful for mitigating sampling bias.
+For instance, if we want the selection of background points to be informed by how historical sampling has been, a layer of the density of records from a target group can be used (see Ponder et al. 2001, Anderson et al. 2003, and Barber et al. 2020).
+The bias file must have the same extent, resolution, and number of cells as your raster variables.

 # Import a bias file

-bias <- rast(system.file("extdata", "bias_file.tif", package = "kuenm2"))
+bias <- terra::rast(system.file("extdata", "bias_file.tif", package = "kuenm2"))

 d_bias_direct <- prepare_data(algorithm = "maxnet",